chantelwetzel-noaa/data_summary/doc/_main.md

 # Kelp greenling
  The most recent assessment of Kelp greenling was a full assessment conducted in 2015.
 Across available data, Kelp greenling have been observed and sampled generally by both the commercial and recreational fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 42,794 length observations, 282 age readings, and 560 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 40,518 length observations, 282 age readings, and 560 otoliths that are available to be aged.
-In California, since 2000, a total of 2,986 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2000, a total of 37,531 length observations, 282 age readings, and 560 otoliths have been collected In Washington, since 2000, a total of 1 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 2,986 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2000, a total of 37,531 length observations, 282 age readings, and 560 otoliths have been collected.
+In Washington, since 2000, a total of 1 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 48,473 length observations, 4,094 age readings, and 3,920 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 46,576 length observations, 4,094 age readings, and 3,920 otoliths that are available to be aged.
-In California, since 2003, a total of 10,357 length observations, 0 age readings, and 7 otoliths have been collected In Oregon, since 2003, a total of 31,014 length observations, 2,786 age readings, and 2,929 otoliths have been collected In Washington, since 2003, a total of 5,205 length observations, 1,308 age readings, and 984 otoliths have been collected
+In California, since 2003, a total of 10,357 length observations, 0 age readings, and 7 otoliths have been collected.
+In Oregon, since 2003, a total of 31,014 length observations, 2,786 age readings, and 2,929 otoliths have been collected.
+In Washington, since 2003, a total of 5,205 length observations, 1,308 age readings, and 984 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 800 length observations, 0 age readings, and 618 otoliths that are available to be aged.